Daremonic/payswitch-docs/features/e-commerce-platform-plugins/woocommerce-plugin/faqs.md

 **Who built and maintains the plugin?**

-The plugin is built and maintained by payswitcherpay Technologies - a leading payment orchestrator processing 50 Million transactions per day and backed by funding from Accel Partners and Softbank.\\
+The plugin is built and maintained by payswitcher Technologies - a leading payment orchestrator processing 50 Million transactions per day and backed by funding from Accel Partners and Softbank.\\

 **How can I customize the payment sheet as per my branding?**